 "No excuses.
 That is the message that superb schools deliver to their students.
 And that is the message that schools (and school board members) need to hear.
 Sure, some kids are easier to teach than others.
-But dysfunctional families and poverty are no excuse for widespread, chronic educational failure."

-- Abigail and Stephan Thernstrom3
+But dysfunctional families and poverty are no excuse for widespread, chronic educational failure." - Abigail and Stephan Thernstrom

 Many of our students will be the first members of their families to attend college, and so the path to higher education will be a long and strenuous climb.
-A school can encourage, cajole, and prepare a student academically, but ultimately success relies on a student's internal belief in and commitment to his or her own success.
-To place our students firmly on the long climb to college, we explicitly and pro-actively instill perseverance and courage in each of our students.
+A school can encourage, cajole, and prepare a student academically, but success ultimately relies on a student's internal belief in and commitment to his own success.
+To place our students firmly on the long climb to college, we explicitly and proactively instill perseverance and courage in each of our students.
 In order to fulfill our long-term goal of having students enter and succeed in demanding high schools and colleges, we inculcate commitments to enthusiasm, hard work, and achievement with no excuses.
-Students who attend Columbus Collegiate have many opportunities to visit and experience demanding high schools and colleges first hand.
-Each trimester, students will visit top high schools and colleges during which they will observe and experience these environments.
+Students who attend Columbus Collegiate have many opportunities to visit and experience demanding high schools and colleges firsthand.
+Each trimester, students will visit top high schools and colleges.